Ethernet hub: Connecting multiple hubs

 The need for hosts to be able to detect collisions limits the number of hubs and the total size of a network built using hubs (a network built using switches does not have these limitations).
 For 10 Mbit/s networks built using repeater hubs, the 5-4-3 rule must be followed: up to five segments (four hubs) are allowed between any two end stations.
-For 10BASE-T networks, up to five segments and four repeaters are allowed between any two hosts.
-For 100 Mbit/s networks, the limit is reduced to 3 segments (2 Class II hubs) between any two end stations, and even that is only allowed if the hubs are of Class II.
+For 10BASE-T networks, up to five segments with four repeaters are allowed between any two hosts.
+For 100 Mbit/s networks, the limit is reduced to three segments between any two end stations, and even that is only allowed if the hubs are of Class II.
 Some hubs have manufacturer-specific stack ports allowing them to be combined in a way that allows more hubs than simple chaining through Ethernet cables, but even so, a large Fast Ethernet network is likely to require switches to avoid the chaining limits of hubs.